nlsynth/karuta/docs/index.rst

 Author: Yusuke Tabata (tabata.yusuke@gmail.com)

+Source of this projects: <https://github.com/nlsynth/karuta> (see its docs/ directory for this document)

 Karuta is an object-oriented scripting language and its compiler to design logic circuits.
 The main objective of Karuta is to improve the productivity of logic circuit design.
 This kind of software is usually known as HLS (High Level Synthesis).

 Karuta has various features to support hardware design.